 Guest accounts are for use by people who do not have their own player log-in and may not want to have one, for example in workshops or demonstration situations.
-Logging in with a guest account allows you to access and operate the on-stage player tools of the stage or stages that the guest account has been given access to.
-Guest accounts don't provide access to Backstage.
+Logging in with a guest account allows you to access and operate the on-stage player tools of the stage or stages that the guest account has been given access to (for example, the Demo stage).
+Guest accounts don't provide access to the Studio.